anithri/dots/README.md

 DOTS
 ====

-DOTS is a framework for ZSH productivity forked off of the popular [Oh My ZSH!][omz] starter framework.
-It is slightly slimmed down and expects a certain level of ZSH familiarity and shell comfortability before use.
-I decided to separate this as an extra project when it became clear that I did not need many of the higher-level functionality (such as themes) for everyday shell use.
+DOTS is a framework for ZSH that helps you manage your dot-files, ZSH sugar functionality, and your general shell experience.
+It began its life as a fork off the popular [Oh My ZSH framework][omz].
+It has similar design philosophies and functionality, but different goals.
+Where Oh My ZSH is meant for new users to get more acclamated with ZSH, DOTS is meant for the slightly more advanced user who wants the built-in functionality of Oh My ZSH but wants additional customization and functionality, such as the copying and synchronization of "dot-files".

 Features
 --------

 - Plugin library with backwards compatibility for ZSH plugins
 - Simplified prompt string themeing
 - Configuration persistence via the `persist` command.
 This copies your dot-files to the **config/** directory and allows you to optionally store them in Git.
+Add your persisted configs to your fork's `.gitignore` if you don't want them synchronized.

 Roadmap
 -------

-### v1.0.0

-- Test installer
-- Get all names changed from .oh-my-zsh to .dots
-- Make sure there's no private data in my bin dir
+- Make sure Installer is tested

 Installation
 ------------